-PROJECT EPIC, which launched in September 2009, is supported by a $2.8M grant from the US National Science Foundation.
+Project EPIC launched in September 2009 and is supported by a $2.8M grant from the US National Science Foundation.
 It is a multi-disciplinary, multi-university, multi-lingual research effort to support the information needs by members of the public during times of mass emergency.
-In this age of social media, we bring our behavioral and technical knowledge of “computer mediated communication” to the world of crisis studies and emergency response.
-As researchers, we are getessay committed to careful study of socio-technical transformation and building human-centered computation.
-In addition to empirical observational assignment help online study that requires new ways of studying massive “widescale” coordination across the internet, we conduct “action research” and employ “participatory design” oriented approaches.
-More information on US National Science Foundation and Essay Writing you can find here – buy essays online.
+In this age of social media, we bring our behavioral and technical knowledge of computer mediated communication to the world of crisis studies and emergency response.
+As researchers, we are committed to careful study of socio-technical transformation and building human-centered computation.
+In addition to empirical observational study that requires new ways of studying massive wide-scale coordination across the internet, we conduct action research and employ participatory design oriented approaches.
 We aim to look beyond today’s state of the art and anticipate future socio-technical change.
-Believe us, you won’t find a better online essay help.